jules2689/trudeau/trudeau/2020-04-17/pre_news.md

 It, too, was on a deadline.
 All parties had agreed that it would be suspended until monday unless they could reach another agreement to continue that suspension.
-As of now, there is no deal on, that either. and andrew scheer has been pushing very hard to see in-person sitings.
+As of now, there is no deal on, that either. and andrew Scheer has been pushing very hard to see in-person sitings.
 He is asking for four times a week.
 Doesn't sound like that is acceptable to the government. and it doesn't even sound like other partis are interested in coming in and having M.P.s here in a reduced capacity for that many days of week.